MarthaBennett/MarthaBennett/README.md

 Hello ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Martha Bennett

-I am a Web Developer
+I am a Junior Developer

 I'm learning to code with School of Code!
 It's been a whirlwind few months and I've loved meeting other developers and trying something new.